-Section 4.01 Officers: The officers of the Corporation shall be the Chairman, the President, Vice President, Secretary, and Treasurer and may include such other offices as determined by the Board.
-The President shall be the Commissioner of the Texas General Land Office.
+Section 4.01 Officers: The officers of the Corporation shall be the Chairman, Secretary and Treasurer, and may include one or more Vice Chairs and such other officers as determined by the Board.
 The officers do not need to be individual Board members.
 They shall serve without compensation.

-Section 4.02 Election of Officers; Terms of Office: The officers of the Corporation (other than the President) shall be individuals nominated by the Commissioner and elected by the Board.
-Each officer elected by the Board, except for the Commissioner, will serve for a two-year term.
-The term of the President shall coincide exactly with his/her term in office as the Commissioner of the Texas General Land Office.
-All other officers shall be eligible for reelection.
+Section 4.02 Election of Officers; Terms of Office: The officers of the Corporation shall be individuals nominated by a director and elected by the Board.
+Each officer elected by the Board will serve for a two-year term.
+All officers shall be eligible for reelection.
 Vacancies may be filled at any meeting of the Board.